-

 Gary Rembert

-Gary Rembert is the grandson of renowned American artist Winfred Rembert Sr. and the son of Winfred Rembert II.
+Gary Rembert is the grandson of renowned American artist Winfred Rembert Sr. and the son of Winfred Rembert II and father to Azriel Rembert.
 Born and raised in New Haven, Connecticut, Gary is deeply connected to his family’s legacy of artistic excellence, resilience, and storytelling.

 A graduate of Cooperative Arts and Humanities High School in New Haven, Gary has continued to build a meaningful career rooted in education and community engagement.
 He currently works for both Quinnipiac University and Yale University, contributing to academic and cultural initiatives.
 In addition to his professional roles, Gary serves as a liaison and spokesperson for the Winfred Rembert Estate, helping to preserve and promote the enduring impact of his grandfather’s life and work.
 Through his efforts, Gary Rembert proudly carries forward the family's commitment to education, art, and social change.